karma-runner/karma-sauce-launcher/README.md

 Type: `Boolean`
 Default: `false`

-Set to true if you want to record a video of your Karma session.
+Set to `true` if you want to record a video of your Karma session.

 ### recordScreenshots
 Type: `Boolean`
 Default: `true`

-Set to false if you don't want to record screenshots.
+Set to `false` if you don't want to record screenshots.

 ## `customLaunchers` config properties

 The `customLaunchers` object has browser names as keys and configs as values.
-Documented below are the dif
+Documented below are the different properties which you can configure for each browser/platform combo.

 *Note: You can learn about the available browser/platform combos on the [Sauce Labs platforms page](https://saucelabs.com/platforms).*

 ### base
 Type: `String`
 Required: `true`
-This defines the base configuration for the launcher, in this case it should always be `SauceLabs` so that browsers can use the base Sauce Labs config.
+This defines the base configuration for the launcher, in this case it should always be `SauceLabs` so that browsers can use the base Sauce Labs config defined at the root `sauceLabs` property.

 ### browserName
 Type: `String`